Sean-Bradley/ComfyUI-Get-Line/README.md

 ## Sample Workflows

-Drag into ComfyUI.
-Not that you usually can't drag from GitHub, so drag to your desktop first, and then drag into ComfyUI from tehre.
+Drag example workflows into ComfyUI.

+_Note that you usually can't drag from GitHub, so drag or download to your desktop/pc first, and then drag into ComfyUI from there._

 ### SD1.5 Example